Technical explanation

 • For each model, we estimate MI for batches of experiments of size $k$, averaged over many randomly chosen design subsets (apples-to-apples across methods at each $k$).

-• Fidelity (correlation): Pearson correlation across 20 candidate batches between a method’s MI estimates and the Oracle MI values (higher means better MI-based ranking).
+• Fidelity (correlation): Pearson correlation across 20 candidate batches between a method’s MI estimates and the reference MI values (higher means better MI-based ranking).

 • Two objectives: posterior MI (learning parameters) and predictive MI (learning predictions at target inputs).